Domicil Partners with Indian Streaming Academy Awards Season 2 to Celebrate the Spaces Where Modern Stories Come Alive - www.lokmattimes.com

 Domicil Partners with Indian Streaming Academy Awards Season 2 to Celebrate the Spaces Where Modern Stories Come Alive

-PNN New Delhi [India], December 11: Domicil, the premium German home furnishing brand, recently partnered with the Indian Streaming ...
+New Delhi [India], December 10: Domicil, the premium German home furnishing brand, recently partnered with the Indian Streaming Academy ...

 This connection between stories and the spaces they are experienced in carried through the evening's celebrations.
 During the ceremony, Manoj Kumar Nair, Country Head (Brands), India, Middle East and Africa, HTL Group of Companies joined the celebrations on stage to felicitate two performers who made a strong impact this year.
 He presented the Best Supporting Role Male award to Sikkander Kher for Aarya and the Best Supporting Role Male (Regional) award to Dibyendu Bhattacharya for Poacher.